 Interestingly enough, the attractions here were spread across several areas of the city rather than being grouped together, not at all unlike the St Patrick's Day festivities in Dublin though obviously on a much larger scale.
 The fair was extremely crowded and we were all exhausted, two factors which served to limit our time exploring.
 For this reason, we certainly missed some attractions; there was at least one set of rides, featuring a drop tower, that we didn't get close to.
-However, our two major targets were coasters, and we got them both - that being the main thing.
+However, our two major targets were coasters, and we got them both, which was the main thing.

 Though moderately better than the earlier ghost train, Geister-Schloss was probably a three out of ten at most.
 Probably the most frightening scene was an entirely life like animatronic German engineer enjoying a cigarette on the top level of the ride.
 Having said that, like the earlier ghost train in the boulevard, the exterior of this ride was worthy of an eight out of ten at least.
 It seems that the showmen here were far more interested in impressing potential patrons rather than those who had already paid their money.
 Are they not interested in enticing exiting guests to ride a second time?
 Half price reriding could surely boost income during quieter periods?

-The one saving grace was Spininng Racer (#768), an excellent spinning mouse ride operated with trademark German efficiency.
+The one saving grace was Spinning Racer (#768), an excellent spinning mouse ride operated with trademark German efficiency.
 Our lap bars were summarily closed within about two seconds of sitting down, and we were on the lift hill less than five seconds later.
 It is amazing how efficient people can become when every additional passenger is additional revenue.
-Other operators of Maurer spinning coasters, not mentioning any names, could do well to learn from this one!
+Other operators of Maurer spinning coasters, not mentioning anynames, could do well to learn from this one!